 What a 1031 Exchange Actually Does

 A 1031 exchange lets you sell an investment property and defer ALL capital gains tax — including depreciation recapture — by reinvesting the proceeds into another "like-kind" property.
-Like-kind is broader than it sounds: you can exchange a single-family rental for an apartment building.
-A duplex for a strip mall.
-A vacant lot for a warehouse.
+Like-kind is broader than most people think: a single-family rental can become an apartment building, a duplex can become a strip mall, a vacant lot can become a warehouse.

-The key word is defer.
-You don't eliminate the tax.
-You postpone it.
-But here's the thing — "later" can mean "never" if you keep exchanging until you die.
-At death, your heirs receive a stepped-up cost basis.
-The deferred gains disappear.
+The word to remember is defer.
+You don't eliminate the tax — you postpone it.
+But "later" can mean "never" if you keep exchanging until you die.
+At death, your heirs receive a stepped-up cost basis and the deferred gains disappear.
 That's not a loophole.
 That's how the tax code works.

 1. Like-kind property.
 Both the property you sell (the "relinquished" property) and the one you buy (the "replacement" property) must be held for investment or business use.
 Your personal residence doesn't qualify.
-A vacation home you rent out 180+ days/year?
+A vacation home you rent out 180+ days per year?
 That might.

 2. Qualified Intermediary (QI).
 A third-party QI must hold the sale proceeds.
-You cannot touch the money.
-Not for a day.
-Not to "park it" in your checking account.
+You cannot touch the money — not for a day, not to "park it" in your checking account.
 The moment you have constructive receipt of the funds, the exchange is dead.
-The IRS doesn't offer second chances here.

 3. The 45-day identification window.
-You have exactly 45 calendar days from the sale of your relinquished property to identify up to three potential replacement properties in writing to your QI.
-Miss this deadline by one day?
-Exchange disqualified.
+You have exactly 45 calendar days from the sale to identify up to three potential replacement properties in writing to your QI.
+Miss this deadline by one day and the exchange is disqualified.
 Full tax bill.

 4. The 180-day closing window.
 You must close on the replacement property within 180 days of selling the relinquished property.
 The clock starts on the sale date, not the identification date.